PlainS1ght/The_Salamanca_Proyect/README.md

        5. Hunger
        6. Cold
        7. Heat
-       8. Critical Chance:
+       8. Critical Chance
-       9. Taming chance:
+       9. Taming chance
-       10. Piercing Damage:
+       10. Piercing Damage
-       11. Slashing Damage:
+       11. Slashing Damage
-       12. Blunt Damage:
+       12. Blunt Damage
-       13. Fire Damage:
+       13. Fire Damage
-       14. Water Damage:
+       14. Water Damage
-       15. Poison Damage:
+       15. Poison Damage
-       16. Light Damage:
+       16. Light Damage
-       17. Corruption Damage:
+       17. Corruption Damage
-       18. Electrical Damage:
+       18. Electrical Damage
-       19. Sand Damage:
+       19. Sand Damage
-       20. Piercing Resistance:
+       20. Piercing Resistance
-       21. Slashing Resistance:
+       21. Slashing Resistance
-       22. Blunt Resistance:
+       22. Blunt Resistance
-       23. Fire Resistance:
+       23. Fire Resistance
-       24. Water Resistance:
+       24. Water Resistance
-       25. Poison Resistance:
+       25. Poison Resistance
-       26. Light Resistance:
+       26. Light Resistance
-       27. Corruption Resistance:
+       27. Corruption Resistance
-       28. Electrical Resistance:
+       28. Electrical Resistance
-       29. Sand Resistance:
+       29. Sand Resistance

      + Character Lore Stats:
        1. Morality: Desperation or greed can lead to moraly deranged choices.
 The questions are "how far are you willing to go?" and "will you be able to stop?".
 Afects spiritual, and corruption afinity.
 Can triguer certain quests on all communities.